joacim-boive/codebot/README.md

-AI ChatBot that validates its code suggestions
+AI ChatBot that validates its code suggestions.